Lokad/Terab/prototype/docs/sozu-table.md

 The method `GetSpill()` returns two elements.
 First, it returns `f` the entries that are intended to flow to the next layer, which always include the entries marked with `m=1`.
 Second, it returns a shallow copy of the bucket `b` where the entries flowing downward have been removed.
 Finally, the method ensures that the entries that remain in the bucket `b` do not exceed its capacity.

-The method `GetSpill()` also ensure that the _maximum block height_ value of `b` is adjusted to reflect its revised value that depends on the entries found in `f` and the original value for `b`.
+The method `GetSpill()` also ensure that the _maximum production block height_ value of `b` is adjusted to reflect its revised value that depends on the entries found in `f` and the original value for `b`.
 Notably, for any given bucket `b`, this value can only increase over time.

 The method `AllocateChildren()` returns two elements.
 First, it returns a reference `s` to a new range of empty buckets allocated in the next layer, positioned below `b`.
 Second it returns a shallow copy of the bucket `b` that properly refers to `s` for its children.
 A lazy allocation of the buckets is important in order to avoid accidentally inflating the data storage requirement of the Sozu table by a large constant factor by requiring the last layer to be fully allocated while it only contains a small number of non-empty buckets.